gotchoices/MyCHIPs/README.md

 in [this article](http://gotchoices.org/mychips/coupon.html) and explained in some more technical detail in [this article](http://gotchoices.org/mychips/acdc.html).

-As of March, 2020, the software is successfully discovering, computing and performing fully distributed lifts in a simulated network.
+As of March, 2020, the software can successfully discover, compute and perform fully distributed lifts in a simulated network.
-I consider this as a "preliminary proof of concept" and so am ready to release this code subject to the attched [LICENSE](LICENSE).
+This milestone was considered a "preliminary proof of concept" and triggered the release of this code subject to the attched [LICENSE](LICENSE).
-It will need a lot more work to become production ready, but maybe this provides enough of a testing platform that others will be more willing to help make that happen.
+The work continues to make the codebase production ready.

-To kick off the public release of the source code, I commissioned a study by [DSR Corporation](https://en.dsr-corporation.com/) to analyze the lift alorithm as proposed in the documentation and partially implemented in the software.
+At the time of the public release of the source code, a study was commissioned to [DSR Corporation](https://en.dsr-corporation.com/) to analyze the lift alorithm as proposed in the documentation and partially implemented in the software.
 As expected, they uncovered several issues that need improvement before the system can be expected to perform in a fault-tolerant way.
 Their work and results are summarized [here](test/analysis/dsr/phase-1/results.md).

-In response to that study, I created an [outline](doc/old-safety.md) of how the algorithm might best be improved to resolve the issues uncovered by the DSR study.
+In response to that study, this [outline](doc/old-safety.md) was drafted to determine how the algorithm could be improved to resolve the issues uncovered by the DSR study.
+That lead to the development of the [version 1.x protocol](doc/learn-protocol.md).
-Now there is work being done at [BYU](https://www.byu.edu) to both validate the original DSR results, and evaluate proposed solutions.
+There is currently work being done at [BYU](https://www.byu.edu) to both validate the original DSR results, and evaluate the new protocol.
-Early results would indicate that the [improved protocol](doc/learn-protocol.md) is now reasonably safe and live.
+Present results indicate that the protocol is now reasonably safe and live.

+Development was begun in 2022 on a mobile app written in React Native.
-This represents the current state of the project.
+This facilitated the use of the existing JavaScript API and is progressing.
+The app can currently be loaded onto mobile devices from [mychips.net](https://mychips.net),an example CHIP Service Provider site.

 ### Milestones Completed so Far